Move over ransomware – business email comprise has business owners concerned

 – requests to check or confirm login details, or

-• Provide ongoing security training including basics such as:
+– unexpected or suspicious links. - Provide ongoing security training including basics such as:

 – Not opening any email from unknown parties.
 If they do, they shouldn’t click on links or open attachments as these often contain malware that accesses your computer system.